mariohernandez/mariohernandezio/src/blog/responsive-images-part-6.md

 ### Adding a new media reference field to the Article content type

-1. Still within the _Manage fields_ for the Article content types
+1. Still within the _Manage fields_ for the Article content type
 1. Click **Create a new field**
 1. In the _Add a new field_ dropdown, select **Media** which is located under the _Reference_ section.
 Notice there is also an image field, but this is the same kind we just deleted.
 Media is what we want.
 1. Type **Image** as the label for the new field